apache/accumulo-website/README.md

 Apache Accumulo uses [Jekyll] to build its website and [Bundler] to manage its gem dependencies.
-While some pages are raw HTML, many are written in Markdown syntax (specifically, kramdown).
+While some pages are raw HTML, many are written in Markdown syntax (specifically, [kramdown]).

-Most commands on this page assume you have cloned your fork of the site repository on GitHub and changed your working directory to that clone.
-They also assume you have a remote named 'upstream' added to your clone that points to the one at ASF's GitHub.
+## Publishing

+### Automatic Staging

+Changes merged to our `master` branch will automatically be staged in the `asf-staging` branch by ASF's Jekyll building infrastructure, and be published to [our staging site][staging].

+### Publishing Staging to Production

+First, ensure you have added our repository as a remote to your clone of this repository (these commands assume the name of that remote is 'upstream').

+Example:

 ```bash
 git clone https://github.com/<yourusername>/accumulo-website